adpauly/symfony-docs/service_container/factories.rst

 If your factory is not using a static function to configure and create your service, but a regular method, you can instantiate the factory itself as a service too.
-Later, in the ":ref:`factories-passing-arguments-factory-method`" section, you learn how you can inject arguments in this method.
+Later, in the ":ref:`passing-arguments-to-the-factory-method`" section, you learn how you can inject arguments in this method.

 Configuration of the service container then looks like this: